 If you’re driving to the Pic du Midi there is free parking at La Mongie.
-Though do care in winter and check the roads as snow can of course cause issues for travellers.
+Though do take care in winter and check the roads as snow can of course cause issues for travellers.
 For non-drivers there is a daily shuttle service to the mountain from Lourdes.

-What is the Pic du Midi
+What is the Pic du Midi?

 This fortified complex, crammed with metal domes, sprawls across the top of a precipitous peak, often high above the clouds.
-At an altitude of 2,877 meters (9,349 feet), the sweeping view of the surrounding mountains is rivalled only by the site’s magnificently dark night sky.
+At an altitude of 2,877 metres (9,349 feet), the sweeping view of the surrounding mountains is rivalled only by the site’s magnificently dark night sky.